nelsonjchen/c3-faux-touch-keyboard/README.md

 * https://amzn.to/3U3WtSu - This is a pack of 5 adapters with 3 of them being useful to get the angles right to reduce strain and clean up the cables.
 * https://www.aliexpress.us/item/3256805061903701.html
   * Purchase "Color": 1, 4, 5

+### Male USB-C to Female USB-C Extension Cable

+This is optional.
+Without it, the setup barely fits in my Corolla.
+If you got the 5 pack of adapters from Amazon above, there's a female to female adapter you can use to extend the cable with a male USB-C to male USB-C cable alternatively if you'll like.

+Search on Amazon or AliExpress for "USB-C extension cable".

 ### Mounting Tape